Zhenzhen profile image

 I spent my early career working with an architectural/structural firm in Shanghai.
 Initially, I was responsible for doing general arrangement and mechanical and electrical (M&E) drawings.
 Over time, I became involved in some major projects, including a complex of high-rise residential buildings, 29 floors and 96.25m in height, with a total area of 375,500 m2.

 In 2017, I left China and came to Ireland in the hope of advancing my career by working in an English-speaking country.
 I joined ROD in 2019 and, since then, I have been building up my experience one project at a time.
 While working on the as-built drawings for the A6 Randalstown to Castledawson ECI project, for example, I learned about the correct project procedure, the information that needs to be shown on drawings and the inputs of the various disciplines involved in the project.
-As part of my work on the Great Yarmouth Third River Crossing scheme, I was responsible for drafting Structure S07 drawings and assisting with the other structures.
+As part of my work on Great Yarmouth's Herring Bridge, I was responsible for drafting Structure S07 drawings and assisting with the other structures.
 I also helped to compile a bill of quantities, a task not usually given to technicians, but I saw it as a great opportunity to develop my skills and expand my knowledge.

 While working on the Whitegates to Athlone scheme I was responsible for not just drafting the east approach ramp and boardwalk but checking the steel fabrication drawings and site support.
 It was a huge step forward in my career, and I am sure it helped in my recent promotion to Technician Grade II.